UNESCO nominates Egyptian as its new director following US withdrawal

 Both candidates pledged to tap more private sector money to make up for the loss of U.S. and other funding, continuing efforts started under Azoulay.

-Associated Press writers Angela Charlton in Paris and Samy Magdy and Fay Abuelgasim in Cairo contributed.
+Associated Press writers Angela Charlton in Paris and Samy Magdy and Fay Abuelgasim in Cairo contributed to this report.